MATLAB

 ...where gcp utility returns the current pool, and ph is the handle of the pool.

-The following examples demonstrate how to submit MATLAB jobs to the HPC.
-You should already be familiar with how to connect and submit jobs in order to submit MATLAB jobs.
+The following examples demonstrate how to submit MATLAB jobs to the HPC Job Scheduler.
+You should already be familiar with how to submit jobs.

 You may notice several warning messages related to Java in the output files or on the terminal when running non-interactive jobs using MATLAB 2017a.
 While the cause of these warnings is not clear, they do not appear to cause any errors in the job runs themselves.
-For that reason, these warnings may be ignored.
+These warnings can be safely ignored.

-The following example is a sample submit script (test1.sh) to run the MATLAB program test1.m that uses a single core.
+The following example is a sample submit script (test1.sh) to run the MATLAB program test1.m, which uses a single core.

-Note: test1.m should be a function, not a script.
-This can be easily done by simply enclosing your script with a dummy function.
+test1.m should be a function, not a script.
+This can be as simple as enclosing your script in a function.

 #!/bin/bash